kmax12/kmax12.github.io/content/posts/solar-economics.md

 ---
-title: "Investigating the Economics of Residential Solar"
+title: "Modeling the Economics of Residential Solar"
 date: 2022-07-08
 draft: true
 summary: "I've enjoyed trying new technologies for as long as I can remember.
 In this post, I explore if installing solar panels on my home is worth it."